Imagine this …

 Look, I get that you may be the dive-off-the-deep-end type.
 I get that you may hate small talk, that you prefer your conversations to have substance.
 I get it, because I used to be that guy.

 Here’s the problem: Not everyone is like you.
-You may be an off-the-deep-end kind of guy, but the person you’re talking to may be much more guarded or timid.
+You may be the off-the-deep-end type, but the person you’re talking to may be much more guarded or timid.
 And that’s something you have to respect.
 Because comfortable and connected conversations have to be consensual.
 If one person isn’t ready to get personal when the other person escalates, that is the surest way to create an uncomfortable interaction.

 That is the surest way to make sure they don’t want to talk to you again … let alone date you.

 So remember that.
 When it comes to conversation, it’s not just you.
 If you choose to dive into the deep end of the conversational pool, you’re not doing it alone.
 You’re dragging someone else in with you — someone else who may have preferred to dip their toe into the shallow end first.

 Would you drag someone into a pool unwillingly?